 The Water Suite: Four Seasonal Sound Gardens (2018)

-In 2018 Wavelets Creative developed and presented four unique seasonally-inspired sound garden events, one for each season of the year, in four different outdoor locations around the state of Minnesota, premiering composer JG Everest‘s four part Water Suite: Four Seasonal Sound Gardens.
+In 2018 Wavelets Creative developed and presented four unique seasonally-inspired sound garden events, one for each season of the year, in four different outdoor locations around the state of Minnesota, premiering composer JG Everest‘s four-part Water Suite: Four Seasonal Sound Gardens.
 Each site was specifically chosen for its natural beauty, historical significance, and proximity to a significant body of water.
-Each seasonal Sound Garden featured commissioned site-specific poetry, visual art, storytelling, dance, history, and live performances by the roving Free Range Orchestra & Choir.
+The Water Suite was inspired by the Water Protectors at Standing Rock and the ongoing and urgent need to recognize and protect our precious water.
+Each seasonal Sound Garden also featured commissioned site-specific poetry, visual art, storytelling, dance, history, and live performances by the roving Free Range Orchestra & Choir.
 They also included local community members in the creative process through a series of participatory outreach events and workshops for each site and season.

 WATER SUITE VIDEO GALLERY